neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 Due to different regional foci of XBB and BQ.1.1, it is not possible to reliably compare whether one variant may be fitter than the other.
 Two scenarios are possible:
 a) One variant may be fitter and outgrow the other globally
-b) Both variants are similarly fit and antibodies against one variant do not protect as well against the other as against itself: in this case co-circulation is a possiblity.
+b) Both variants are similarly fit and antibodies against one variant do not protect as well against the other as against itself: in this case co-circulation is a possibility.

 Countries to watch are in particular: Australia, Japan and South Korea, as they have a similar share of BQ.1.1 as of XBB.
 Data from these countries could show whether which variant grows faster when cross-immunity is not (yet) a factor.

 Countries where one of the variants has become dominant, on the other hand, will allow to judge the degree of cross-immunity.
 The countries to watch for this are first and foremost Singapore where XBB is already dominant and which generates timely sequence data; and Europe/North America where BQ.1.1 is expected to become dominant and where XBB is also already present at around a 1%.

 Furthermore, sera from people who have been infected with BQ.1.1 and/or XBB can be tested for cross-reactivity against the other variant.